The Jade Treasure

 The Story of the Jade Treasure

 "My glorious King," answered Gan, "the stone must be surrendered for the good of your subjects.
-Otherwise the King of Chu will invade us and destroy us.
+Otherwise the King of Qin will invade us and destroy us.
 Yet we need not despair.
 Let me be your envoy.
 Entrust the Jade Treasure to my care.
-May my life be forfeited if I do not return the jewel to you, if the King of Chu refuses to keep his word."
+May my life be forfeited if I do not return the jewel to you, if the King of Qin refuses to keep his word."

 So Gan's journey would have the best luck possible, the entire court fasted for three days, as was the custom in those times to launch a journey with the most favorable prospects.
-At the end, they hosted a grand feast to as a send-off to his journey to the kingdom of Chu.
+At the end, they hosted a grand feast to as a send-off to his journey to the kingdom of Qin.
 The young man Gan, with great reverence, wrapped the Jade Treasure in an embroidered silk covering, tucked it inside an even richer silk pouch, and placed the silk pouch in a pocket inside his robe.

 Gan waited for a long time.
 He waited and waited.
 But the Jade Treasure was not returned to the king's table.
 No mention had been made of the 15 cities.